SQUARE-WAVES/teejay/README.md

 # how do I use it?

 #### installing
-this is hosted on NPM, or you can just grab this repo and pop it in your node modules folder. if you want to vendor it, there are only 3 files. main.js lib/parser.js and lib/interp.js those do all the work.
+this is hosted on NPM, or you can just grab this repository and pop it in your node modules folder. if you want to vendor it, there are only 3 files. main.js lib/parser.js and lib/interp.js those do all the work.